 Police Use of Deadly Force Against Animals

-Sparked by the curiosity of a few high-profile dog shootings by police in Western New York, I filed an open records request and discovered that Buffalo Police had opened fire on 92 dogs in a three-and-a-half year span.
-One officer alone had killed as many dogs in a two-year span as the entire New York City Police Department.
-This nine and a half minute television story -- and extensive web feature -- prompted department-wide training for aggressive animals and led to new tactics for SWAT and narcotics officers.
+Documents obtained through an open records request showed Buffalo Police had opened fire on 92 dogs between 2011 and 2014, a rate far outpacing many other departments across the country.
+One officer individually had killed as many dogs as the entire New York City Police Department in 2011 and 2012 alone, according to the records.
+Based on a review of these public records, this in-depth piece examined police protocol and training procedures.
+The story quickly prompted department-wide training for aggressive animals and later led to new tactics for SWAT and narcotics officers.

 Tracking Use of Force